rwr-community-dev/_muttrah_map_project/README.md

 ## About

 A community-driven project involving multiple modders from the RWR community.
-Each contributor has created a portion of the larger map (see [work_sectors](#Work-Sectors)).
+Each contributor has created a portion of the larger map (see [Work Sectors](#work-sectors)).

 ## Usage